input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/preparation.md

 This section explains how to integrate the **Atala PRISM SDK** into a **Kotlin** project using the **Gradle Build Tool**.
 It also shows how to set up **Atala PRISM** environment locally.

-**Note:** This tutorial assumes proficiency in setting up/working with [Gradle](https://gradle.org/) projects.
+**NOTE:** This tutorial assumes proficiency in setting up/working with [Gradle](https://gradle.org/) projects.
 Create a new project or open an existing one.

 It is worth saying that the examples use the `runBlocking` clause to make the examples simpler (i.e. not having to worry about coroutine contexts).
 If Kotlin is used as integration there is no need to use `runBlocking` directly.

-## Setting up services
+## Services
+If there is no dedicated environment where all services are up and running there is a possibility to run all required services locally.
+To do it follow the next steps.

+**NOTE:** If a working environment (where services are running) is already deployed feel free to skip these steps.

 ### Prerequisites

 1. Install [docker](https://www.docker.com/).